 - IP ranges and other network characteristics that have been defined or modified by your cloud administrator.

 You can view and edit networks and their characteristics, for example to add tags or remove support for public IP access.
-You can also define new, and manage existing, IP ranges within your available networks.
+You can also manage network settings such as DNS, CIDR, gateway, and tag values.
+You can also define new, and manage existing, IP ranges within a network.

 For existing networks you can change the IP range and tag settings by selecting the network's checkbox and selecting either Manage IP Ranges or Tags.
 Otherwise you can select the network itself to edit its information.